MicrosoftDocs/ai-builder/ai-builder-docs/build-model.md

 AI Builder requires the use of [Common Data Service](/powerapps/maker/common-data-service/data-platform-intro), which is the data platform for PowerApps and allows you to store and manage business data.
 Common Data Service is the platform on which Dynamics 365 apps are built so if you’re a Dynamics 365 customer, your data is already in Common Data Service.

+### Deploy sample apps and data

-If you want to try a test project using sample data provided by Microsoft, please ensure that the **Deploy sample apps and data** setting is enabled when you create your environment.
+If you want to explore AI Builder using sample data provided by Microsoft, you can enable the **Deploy sample apps and data** setting when you create your environment to add sample data to your environment automatically.
+You can also download this sample data and upload it to your environment.

+Sample data and information on how to work with it is available [here](samples.md).

 ![Deploy samples setting](media/deploy-samples-setting.PNG)